 Electoral (Prisoner Voting) Amendment Bill 2018 on the South Australian Legislation website

-The Bill eases the pressure placed on consumers by increasing the period of time in which they have to redeem their vouchers, ensuring that they get what they’ve paid for and are more likely to make purchases that they can benefit from.
+The changes will ease the pressure placed on consumers by increasing the period of time in which they have to redeem their vouchers, ensuring that they get what they’ve paid for and are more likely to make purchases that they can benefit from.

-Consumer and Business Services is consulting on the draft Regulations and the categories of gift cards that will be exempt from the new provisions – e.g. temporary marketing promotions.
+Consumer and Business Services has consulted on the Regulations and the categories of gift cards that will be exempt from the new provisions.

 This Bill outlines the circumstances in which a person can appropriately disclose confidential environmental or health information in the public interest.
 It also outlines when a public officer can disclose public administration information, regardless of any confidentiality or secrecy provisions that may apply.